peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4rotated(angle, v, vy, vz) <a id='H3DU.Math.mat4rotated'></a>

-Returns a 4x4 matrix representing a rotation transformation given in the form of an rotation angle and an <a href="tutorial-glmath.md">axis of rotation</a>.
+Returns a 4x4 matrix representing a rotation transformation given in the form of a rotation angle and an <a href="tutorial-glmath.md">axis of rotation</a>.

 #### Parameters

 * `angle` (Type: Array.&lt;Number> | Number)<br>
     The desired angle to rotate in degrees.
 If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X-component of the point lying on the axis of rotation.
-If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
+If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation.
 * `vy` (Type: Number)<br>
     Y-component of the point lying on the axis of rotation.
 * `vz` (Type: Number)<br>